Skip to main content

 required

-Short-lived token that authorizes the end user to access the hosted verification flow at url.
-Treat it as a secret.
+12-character URL-safe token that authorizes the end user to access the hosted verification flow at url.
+Valid until the session expires.
+Treat it as a secret — anyone holding it can open the verification flow for this session.

 Example: